softwareconstruction240/autograder/getting-started/windows.md

 ### Setup

-Navigate to `.devcontainer/devcontainer.json`.
-There should be an icon that pops up next to the opening curly brace.
-Click the icon, then select `Create Dev Container and Clone Sources...`.
-(Not to be confused with `Mount Sources`, which doesn't quite work.
-If the Clone Sources option does not appear, see below.)
-This should pop up a dialog box that allows you to change a few options about the container.
-Look through them and change what you need, then hit the `Build Container and Continue` button.
-Wait for IntelliJ and Docker to build everything.
-You may need to click a few buttons along the way.
-Eventually a new IntelliJ window will pop up from the dev container.
-Follow the [Getting Started](getting-started.md) steps with the new window.
+#### Initially Creating the Dev Container

+To setup your dev container for the first time:
+1. Navigate to `.devcontainer/devcontainer.json`
+2. There should be an icon that pops up next to the opening curly brace
+3. Click the icon, then select `Create Dev Container and Clone Sources...`.
+(Not to be confused with `Mount Sources`, which doesn't quite work.)
+   - This should pop up a dialog box that allows you to change a few options about the container.
+   - If the "Clone Sources" option does not appear, see [No Clone Sources](#no-clone-sources).
+   - Look through them and change what you need, then hit the `Build Container and Continue` button.
+4. Wait for IntelliJ and Docker to build everything
+   - You may need to click a few buttons along the way.
+   - Eventually a new IntelliJ window will pop up from the dev container.
+5. Follow the [Getting Started](getting-started.md) steps with the new window, with the following notes:
-Use `host.docker.internal` as your db-host argument; this tells docker to look for the database on your local Windows machine rather than inside the container.
-To reopen the container after you've closed it, navigate to the `.devcontainer/devcontainer.json` file again, click the icon, and select `Show Dev Containers`.
-Select the container and it should reopen the second IntelliJ.
-If nothing appears, make sure the docker engine is running (perhaps by opening Docker Desktop).
+   - Use `host.docker.internal` as your db-host argument; this tells docker to look for the database on your local Windows machine rather than inside the container.

+#### Reopening the Dev Container

+To reopen the container after you've closed it:
+1. Navigate to the `.devcontainer/devcontainer.json` file again, and click the icon
+2. select `Show Dev Containers`
+3. Select the container
+   - it should reopen the second IntelliJ.
+   - If nothing appears, make sure the docker engine is running (perhaps by opening Docker Desktop).

+#### <a name="no-clone-sources"></a> Alternative Path To Create A Dev Container

+> [!NOTE]
+> If you follow these instructions to create your Dev Container, you will also need
+> an alternative path to reopen the dev container.\
+> Reopen your Dev Container by starting in the Gateway tool.

 If you don't see an option to `Clone Sources`, you can do the same thing via JetBrains Gateway.
-Download and install it if you haven't already.
-(Installing via JetBrains Toolbox is probably the easiest way.)
-Open Gateway, select `Dev Containers`, and click `New Dev Container`.
-Choose `From VCS Project`, select Intellij IDEA from the dropdown, and paste a link to the autograder GitHub repo (or your fork of it).
-The remainder of the setup after clicking `Build Container and Continue` is the same as above, except that to reopen the container after you've closed it, you'll need to open Gateway again and select the dev container from there.
+1. Download and install JetBrains Gateway if you haven't already.
+   - Installing via JetBrains Toolbox is probably the easiest way.
+2. Open Gateway,
+3. Select `Dev Containers`
+4. Click `New Dev Container`
+5. Choose `From VCS Project`
+6. Select "Intellij IDEA" from the dropdown
+7. Paste a link to the autograder GitHub repo (or your fork of it)
+8. Return to your previous place to continue setting the Dev Container

 ## Development inside WSL